cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 | Support Vector Regressor               | 4.371                     | 93.839                   | 2.091                         | 0.004                          |
 | Decision Tree Regressor                | 4.670                     | 150.574                  | 2.161                         | -0.598                         |
 | Stochastic Gradient Descent Regression | 4.26E+17                  | 2.00E+35                 | 652480033.3                   | -2.12E+33                      |

+We have chosen CatBoost Regressor as it performed the best against all of our metrics.
+Based on the Mean Absolute Error of this model, it will be able to predict the `offer_influence` with an average of $3.18 error for any given set of profile attributes and offer attributes.

 ### Model Implementation: Web Application